 Sponsorship is available at many levels, from the sponsorship of an entire exhibit to an insect or animal that will live in the exhibit.
 No donation is too small!
 Please call Executive Director, Chris Jacobs at: 781-659-2559 to find out how you can help – today!

 Come meet some members of the EcoZone!

-Stop by the EcoZone to meet some of our most popular residents: an Eastern Garter Snake, Eastern Box Turtle, Spotted Salamanders, Spring Peeper and Grey Treefrogs.
+Stop by the EcoZone to meet some of our most popular residents: an American Toad, Eastern Box Turtle, Spotted Salamanders, Spring Peeper and Grey Treefrogs.
 All local species, they’ve taken up residence in the Creature Corner, a display of live local reptiles and amphibians in smaller separate environments.

 Other exhibits include the Vernal Pool exhibit, which is a cutaway diorama of a springtime vernal pool that magically transforms (with the push of a button) into the autumn version where the pool dries up and the animals change.
 The Night Time exhibit is a misty evening scene with twinkling starlights, and an animated video about nocturnal animals, “While You Sleep, We Fly and Creep”.
 It’s a wonderful introduction to our Great Horned Owl, who resides behind the building.

 Our Red-tailed Hawk is a non-releasable raptor, native to our region, who is used in our educational programs to focus on the conservation and protection of local animal species.